Leonardowkd/conversao-temperatura/README.md

-docker push  ( envia a imagem ) docker login ( login no docker hub ) docker logout ( remove as credenciais )
+docker push  ( envia a imagem ) docker login ( login no docker hub ) docker logout ( remove as credenciais ) docker pull node ( baixa a imagem do node)